-Two months after his release, the genetic test revealed that his gastroenterologists' suspicions were correct.
-He did indeed have Microvillus Inclusion Disease.
+Two months after his release, the genetic test revealed Thomas was born with Microvillus Inclusion Disease.
 This genetic disease has a grim prognosis.
 Thomas is in intestinal failure.
 He is unable to retain fluid and absorb food.
 Thomas will be TPN dependent for the rest of his life.
 He will be closely monitored for many fatal complications including irreversible liver disease that leads to liver failure.
 The last resort for Thomas and other children who suffer from intestinal failure is a mulit-visceral transplant (liver, small and large bowel).
 It is one of the most risky transplants that exist.
 Thomas will unfortunately be in and out of the hospital for the rest of his life.
-There is no cure for Microvillus Inclusion Disease or intestinal failure.
-We feel very blessed that he has come as far as he has.
-His smile can light up a room.
-After watching Thomas fight for his life in the hospital, his family and loved ones will not stop fighting until there is a cure.
+There is no cure for Microvillus Inclusion Disease.
+We feel very blessed that he continues to overcome many challenges!
+As his parents we will continue to advocate for him and explore every clinical advancement in MVID.

 Vasiliki's Story Patras, Greece